eye-division/jennyblyth/_gallery/antonia-bruce.md

   Project.&nbsp; She has created a beautiful body of portraits in charcoal on paper and oil on board.&nbsp; Her simple line drawings are powerfully emotive catching the pathos in a look, a kiss, a gesture between two lovers.&nbsp;

+  Antonia Bruce attended Newcastle Polytechnic and went on to work in Film Production.

   **Nicholas Arbuthnott** is showing heads sculpted in stone.&nbsp; His muses